Justin Herbert has 3 TDs, Chargers beat Eagles 27-24

 COACHING CONNECTIONS

 Sirianni spent five seasons as an assistant coach with the Chargers.
 Eagles offensive coordinator Shane Steichen was an assistant with the Chargers for nine of the previous 10 seasons before joining Sirianni’s staff in Philadelphia.
-Chargers rookie coach Brandon Staley turned down an interview with the Eagles to take the job in Los Angeles.
+Staley turned down an interview with the Eagles to take the job in Los Angeles.

 CAN’T TOUCH THIS